Parable #1: New Cloth on an Old Coat:

 Enter the Messiah:

-In Judaism Adonai Eloheinu has as His proxy the High Priest.
+In Judaism Adonai Eloheinu has as His proxy His Great High Priest.

 This is why each High Priest of Israel was assigned the honorific title of the Bridegroom of Israel.
-Therefore, the High Priest Aaron (the Light-bringer, whose brother was Moses) was dispatched by the Spirit to act, in all matters pertaining to the marriage covenant between Adonai and His people, as the Holy One’s proxy.
-Going forward several hundred years: when the Messiah entered the scene He became the new, permanent Great High Priest (HaKohen HaGadol); under the new order of Malki-Tzedek, the “King of Righteousness.”
+Therefore, the High Priest Aaron (the Light-bringer, whose brother was Moses) was dispatched by the Spirit to act, in all matters pertaining to the marriage covenant between HaShem and His people (Israel), as the Holy One’s proxy.
+Going forward several hundred years: when the Messiah entered the scene he became the new, permanent Great High Priest (HaKohen HaGadol); under the new order of Malki-Tzedek (מלךי־צדק), the “King of Righteousness.”

-Therefore, the Mashiach was responsible for establishing a new permanent order of marital agreement (cf. Psalm 110) that would succeed, where the old covenant failed, and thereby last forever.
-As Adonai’s New Proxy the Anointed One explained to the people of Israel that after the old failed-marriage with Israel and the old failed-priestly order of Aaron, Adonai wanted to remarry His bride (as promised) but not according to the old failed agreement.
+This second marital agreement would succeed where the old covenant failed, and thereby last forever (cf. Psalm 110) .
+As HaShem’s new proxy the Messiah explained to the people of Israel that after the old failed-marriage with Israel and the old failed-priestly order of Aaron, the Holy One wanted to remarry His bride (as promised) but not according to the old failed agreement.

-The Holy One of Israel refused to do a ‘retry’ on Israel’s perfectly living up to all of His Torah.
+HaShem refused to do a retry on Israel’s perfectly living up to all of His Torah.

-Rather, Adonai wanted to remarry Israel under the *chuppah (the covering and protection) of His own righteous works.
-In the new covenant the Holy One expected all Israel to become dependent on the redemptive ministry of the Messiah and the righteous works of His Spirit; the works of the Spirit of Holiness.
-This way Adonai could ‘fix’ His own marriage without having to wait for His estranged bride to earn the right to be remarried; which Adonai well-knew from experience was ‘never’ going to happen.
-So what was the Messiah specifically referring to when He, as the Proxy of Adonai, said (combined narrative):
+Rather, the Holy One wanted to remarry Israel under the chuppah (the covering and protection) of His own righteous works.
+In the new covenant HaShem expected all Israel to become dependent on His redemptive ministry of M’shicho (His Messiah) and the righteous works of His Spirit; the works of His Spirit of Holiness.
+This way HaShem could permanently fix His marriage without having to wait (forever) for His estranged bride to earn the right to reconcile with Him and thereafter remain faithful to Him; which God well-knew from experience was ‘never’ going to happen.
+So what was the Messiah specifically referring to when he, as the proxy of the eternal Bridegroom, Adonai Elohei Yisrael (the LORD God of Israel), said:

 “No one puts a patch of unshrunk new cloth on an old garment; for the new patch from the new garment will pull away from the old garment; then both a worse tear will result and the piece from the new garment will not match the old garment.”

-In this mashal (מָשָׁל) the Mashiach as the Bridegroom of Israel was saying on behalf of Adonai, “I want to marry you again but I don’t want to marry you under the same old failed-agreement.”
+In this mashal (מָשָׁל) the Messiah was saying on behalf of Adonai, “I want to marry you again but I don’t want to marry you under the same old failed-agreement.”
 “I want to marry you under a new agreement that will never-fail!”
-The Garment being referred to here is not just any old cloth (cloak, coat, etc.).
+The old torn garment being referred to here is not just any old cloth (cloak, coat, etc.).
 It is a Tallit (טָלֵית).
 There is a Jewish saying:

-Adonai is saying through His Proxy (the Mashiach): Let’s get married again but let’s do it right.
+HaShem is saying to Israel through His proxy (the Messiah): Let’s get married again but let’s do it right.
 Let’s start over fresh, without the old baggage of the past and renew our love with new vows that will work forever.
-Adonai is not saying He rejects our people (Israel).
+HaShem is not saying He rejects our people (Israel).
+He has already sworn an oath that He will never do that.
 He just rejects our false confidence in our own ability to fix the marriage.
-He wants us to wear new clothes (that will never tear or wear out) at His and our new wedding!
+He wants us to wear new clothes that will never tear or wear out at His and our new wedding!

 The Old Tallit you get buried in, the New Tallit you get married in!